4n6ir/4n6ir.github.io/_posts/2022-03-20-serverless-forensic-imager.md

 ![Cloud Trail Data Event EBS Direct API](/images/2022/03/dataevent-ebsdirectapi-cloudtrail.jpg)

+I missed that they added SHA256 as the checksum for the snapshot blocks collected with the EBS Direct API in the Boto3 SDK at some point.

 ##### SNAP4N6 UPDATES

 First thing, first, I renamed **Snapshot 4n6ir Imager** to **Snap4n6**.